 “Spring Clean Your Finances”

 Spring Cleaning is something that most of us do with our homes to make sure that everything is fresh and prepared for the summer.
-We put away our coats, wraps, winter hats, gloves and boots.
+We put away our coats, wraps, winter hats, gloves, and boots.
 We exchange our heavier winter comforters for the spring colors and lighter ones.
 Some of us change darker colored drapery for vibrant colors; our closets are carefully cleaned, organized and we donate excess clothes and shoes.

 We should be just as meticulous with our finances.
 Now is a great time to spring clean your finances.
 Avoid waiting until mid-year or the fourth quarter of the year to make adjustments.
-Give some very important areas of your finances the attention that are needed, today.
+Give some very important areas of your finances the attention that is needed, today.
 I will be elaborating on this subject this week on my Facebook page with live streams, to hopefully help you to get everything in order, so please follow along.
 According to Forbes Money (Ashford, 2016), these are areas that should be given special attention:

 Take a quick video of your home.
 If your house burned to the ground, would you have records of your belongings for insurance replacement purposes?
 One of the quickest ways to do this is to walk around each room with a video camera or smartphone and get footage of what you own.
 Take close-ups of brand names and serial numbers for larger items.
 Do this annually and upload the file to a cloud-based storage service, such as Dropbox, so you can access it if something happens to your home.